mongodb/django-mongodb-backend/docs/topics/queryable-encryption.rst

 .. versionadded:: 5.2.3

-Once you have configured your Django project and MongoDB deployment for Queryable Encryption, you’re ready to start developing applications that take advantage of these enhanced security features.
+Once you have successfully set up MongoDB Queryable Encryption as described in :doc:`the installation guide </howto/queryable-encryption>`, you can start using encrypted fields in your Django models.

 Encrypted fields
 ================

-You can use :doc:`encrypted fields </ref/models/encrypted-fields>` to structure your sensitive data.

 The basics
 ----------

-For example, you can define models with encrypted fields like this:
+:doc:`Encrypted fields </ref/models/encrypted-fields>` may be used to protect sensitive data like social security numbers, credit card information, or personal health information.
+With Queryable Encryption, you can also perform queries on certain encrypted fields.
+To use encrypted fields in your models, import the necessary field types from ``django_mongodb_backend.models`` and define your models as usual.

 .. code-block:: python

+    # myapp/models.py
+    from django.db import models
+    from django_mongodb_backend.models import EmbeddedModel
+    from django_mongodb_backend.fields import (
+        EmbeddedModelField,
+        EncryptedCharField,
+        EncryptedEmbeddedModelField,
+    )

-    class Patient(EncryptedTestModel):
+    class Patient(models.Model):
         patient_name = models.CharField(max_length=255)
         patient_id = models.BigIntegerField()
         patient_record = EmbeddedModelField("PatientRecord")